-The City of White Rock flies the Canadian flag, the Province of British Columbia flag and the flag of the City of White Rock on designated poles at various buildings and properties throughout the city, including at City Hall.
+The City of White Rock flies the Canadian flag, the Province of British Columbia flag, the City of White Rock flag and the Semiahmoo First Nation flag on designated poles at various buildings and properties throughout the city, including at City Hall.

 The City of White Rock flags are flown on City properties on a permanent basis and a temporary basis to mark special occasions.
 Special occasions include national days, multicultural events, fundraising drives.
 They encourage support from the community and benefit and enrich White Rock.